Key takeaways

 Bottom Line

-Recommended for: Developers on macOS 26 Tahoe who want maximum parallel agent capacity with native performance.
+Recommended for: Developers on macOS 26 who want maximum parallel agent capacity with native terminal performance, and who tolerate beta software.

 Research by Ry Walker Research • methodology